This post may contain affiliate links. Please read our disclosure policy.

 - Spread the wings on the greased foil and then place the wings, uncovered, in the fridge to sit for one hour.
 This lets the flour get firm on the wings which will make them crispier.

-- While the wings are chilling, preheat your oven to 400 degrees F.
+- While the wings are chilling, preheat your oven to 400 degrees Fahrenheit.

-- Whisk the melted butter and buffalo sauce together in a medium sized bowl.
+- Whisk the melted butter and buffalo sauce together in a medium sized bowl.1/2 cup melted butter, 1/2 cup buffalo sauce

 - Remove the tray with the wings from the fridge and dip each wing individually in the butter sauce.
 Place the dipped wings back on the baking pan.